hiteshjoshi1/dns-dapp/README.md

 https://fierce-plains-84557.herokuapp.com/dashboard

+The heroku deployment has metamask incompatability and I am too busy to deploy it again.
+That said the code is fixed and will run nicely in local.

 ### What you can you do with the DNS DAapp

 - Reserve a name with as low as 0.1 ether